WebAssembly/component-model/design/mvp/Concurrency.md

 non-reuse of thread-local storage between distinct export calls avoids what would otherwise be a likely source of TLS-related memory leaks.

-The type of `context.{get,set}` values (`i32` or `i64`) is determined by the `memory` canonopt (matching the pointer size of the linear memory).
-When [wasm-gc] is integrated, these integral context values can serve as indices into guest-managed tables of typed GC references.
+When [wasm-gc] is integrated into the Canonical ABI, `context.{get,set}` will be relaxed so that these integral context values can serve as indices into guest-managed tables of typed GC references.

 Since the same mutable thread-local storage cells are shared by all core wasm running under the same thread in the same component, the cells' contents must